Last updated: April 16, 2023

-Cell Phone Use Cell phone reception is not reliabe in the park and surrounding areas.
+Cell phone reception is not reliable in the park and surrounding areas.
 Do not rely on them!
-In case of an emergency, call 911 from a telephone or contact a park ranger or campground host.
+In case of emergency, call 911 from a landline or contact a park ranger or campground host.

 Note: All surface water should be chemically treated, boiled, or passed through a filter capable of eliminating harmful microbes and parasites, such as giardia, before drinking.

-Driving Driving conditions in the park can be hazardous.
-Please obey the posted speed limits.
-Use lower gears on long downhill sections to prevent overheated brakes.
-Use of seatbelts is required in both Nevada and the park.
+Driving conditions in the park can be hazardous.
+Please obey all posted speed limits, and use lower gears on long downhill sections to prevent overheated brakes.
+Seatbelts are required in both Nevada and the park.
 Please stop only at pullouts.
-Watch for wildlife (especially deer on the Scenic Drive and marmots on the Baker Creek Road) and pedestrians.
+Watch for wildlife - especially deer on the Scenic Drive and marmots on the Baker Creek Road - and pedestrians.
 Congestion in the visitor center parking areas can lead to accidents.
-The Wheeler Peak Scenic Drive beyond Upper Lehman Campground is closed to large vehicles in excess of 24 feet and trailers in excess of 24 feet in length.

-Lightning Lightning injures more people every year than wildlife.
+Lightning injures more people every year than wildlife.
 Be on the lookout for fast moving dark clouds and the sound of thunder.
-Move away from exposed ridges and summits.
+Electrical storms are common in the summer months, with frequent quick changes in the weather.
+Move away from exposed ridges and summits, and immediately descend to lower elevations if threatening clouds begin to build.
+During storms, winds at ridgelines above 10,000 feet are often 30-60 miles per hour.
 Do not take cover under trees when lightning is imminent.
 In open areas, crouch low to the ground.
 Avoid being the tallest object and don’t be around other tall objects (i.e. lone trees) when lightning is imminent.

-Hypothermia Hypothermia is a serious condition in which a person's body temperature is lowered.
+Hypothermia is a serious condition where a person's body temperature becomes dangerously low.
 It can occur at temperatures well above freezing.
 Avoid hypothermia by wearing appropriate, layered clothing.
-Do not wear cotton clothing as it is very cold when wet.
+Do not wear cotton clothing, which becomes very cold when wet.
 Carry extra clothes, drink plenty of fluids, and stay dry.
-Signs of hypothermia include uncontrolled shivering and slurred speech.
-Drowsiness, lack of interest, and incoherent speech follow.
-If someone shows signs of hypothermia, warm the individual slowly, replace wet clothes with dry ones and give the person warm liquids without caffeine or alcohol.
+Signs of hypothermia include: uncontrolled shivering and slurred speech, followed by drowsiness, lack of interest, and incoherent speech.
+If someone shows signs of hypothermia, warm the individual slowly, replace wet clothes with dry ones, and give the person warm liquids without caffeine or alcohol.

-Abandoned Mines Abandoned mines are common in the park and the surrounding region.
+Abandoned mines are common in the park and the surrounding region.
 They can be extremely dangerous.
-Shafts and tunnels are unstable; do not enter them.
-Great Basin National Park is currently working to make abandoned mine lands safer.
+Shafts and tunnels are unstable - do not enter them.
+Great Basin National Park is currently working to make abandoned mines in this area safer.

 Campfires are permitted in fire rings and barbecue grills only.
 Campfires must be attended at all times, and must be completely out before leaving the area.
 Exercise caution when using gas stoves, charcoal grills, and cigarettes.
 No open fires are allowed above 10,000 feet.